 (e) such member becoming eligible for recognition as a senior Khoi-San leader or branch head, or being a member of a community which applied for recognition as a Khoi-San community.

-(5) (a) A decision to remove a member of the Advisory Committee Commission on the grounds of misconduct or incompetence must be based on a finding to that effect by an investigative committee appointed by the Minister.
+(5) (a) A decision to remove a member of the Commission on the grounds of misconduct or incompetence must be based on a finding to that effect by an investigative committee appointed by the Minister.

-(b) The Minister may suspend a member of the Advisory Committee Commission who is under investigation in terms of paragraph (a).
+(b) The Minister may suspend a member of the Commission who is under investigation in terms of paragraph (a).

 Vacancies

-61.53.
-A vacancy occurs whenever a member of the Advisory Committee Commission —
+53. A vacancy occurs whenever a member of the Commission —

 (a) resigns by giving written notice to the Minister;